Objective

 Conditions

-Jan Patočka Junior Visiting Fellows will be invited to spend six months between September 2023 and June 2024 at the IWM to pursue their research projects.
 Postdoctoral candidates––i.e., those who have defended their PhD by the date of the fellowship application deadline––will receive a stipend of EUR 3,000 per month; candidates currently pursuing their doctoral degree will receive a stipend of EUR 2,500 per month to cover accommodation, living expenses, travel, health insurance and any incidental costs related to their stay in Vienna.
+In addition, the IWM provides fellows with office space and Internet access, in-house research and administrative facilities, as well as an in-house lunch and other services free of charge.

-In addition, the IWM provides the Visiting Fellows with office space including in-house research and administrative facilities as well as other services free of charge.
-The Visiting Fellows will join the scholarly community and participate in the activities of the Institute.
+The visiting fellows will join the scholarly community and participate in the activities of the Institute.
 Generally, fellowships start on the first day of the month and end on the last day of the month.

 Eligibility